jayleenli/Data-Structures-and-Algorithms-Notes/DataStructsNAlgorithms/AmortizedAnalysisSplay.md

 sum 1/s^i is actually a geometric series that will be <2n. so its O(n)!

 ### Accounting Method
-Basically come up with artifical cost for operations (amortized cost). if cost < actual, use as saving, if cost > actual, then owed for next operation.
+Basically come up with artifical cost for operations (amortized cost).
+if cost < actual, use as saving
+if cost > actual, then owed for next operation.
 Just gotta make sure the sum of Ci hat is enough to cover the actual cost!

 For Stack
 ```
 	Actual    Amortized
 Push |     1    |   2
 Pop  |     1    |   0
 Multipop|  K    |   0